Julian Assage Taunts US Government For Forcing Wikileaks To Invest In Bitcoin - Slashdot

 We've been hearing that since 2 minutes after he entered the Ecuadorian embassy.
 Unless you are the President of Ecuador, or one of his aides, I suggest you stop believing the headlines...

-I may not have any Bitcoin (Score:1)
+I may not have any Bitcoin (Score:1, Funny)

 but I can leave my house